SharePoint Server 2013 Application Lifecycle Management

 Microsoft has specific guidance on how application developers can upgrade applications.
 The SharePoint Server 2013 platform supports the notification of new application versions to users.

-For considerations on establishing a strategy around SharePoint application upgrades and patching, see How to: Update apps for SharePoint.
+For considerations on establishing a strategy around SharePoint application upgrades and patching, see Update SharePoint Add-ins.

 For changes to applications, the recommended pattern to follow is consistent with existing code development and sustained engineering patterns.
 This includes disciplined branching and merging for bug fixes and feature development as well as incremental deployments to target application catalogs.
 The preceding guidance can be used to complete changes to applications for SharePoint and deploy them to target application catalogs or the store.